Kazark/xml2sfm/README.md

 # XML to SFM

-Convert MS Word XML files exported from Flex into Paratext USFM.
+Convert FLEx XML files (`.flextext`) into Paratext USFM files.
+Given that the semantics for the source files are built on interlinear rather than a structure of Biblical text that is conducive to publishing, there is some waving of hands involved in this process.

 Usage: